erikvullings/mithril-contenteditable/packages/lib/README.md

 # mithril-contenteditable

 Mithril component for a div with editable contents.
+It is loosely inspired by [react-contenteditable](https://github.com/lovasoa/react-contenteditable) and [Tania Rascia's content-editable tutorial](https://www.taniarascia.com/content-editable-elements-in-javascript-react).

 ## Installation